Mastering Seasonal Scheduling to Achieve Higher Quality Outcomes

 In value-based care, primary care providers (PCPs) can use the same concept of seasonality to drive incentives, improve quality outcomes, and increase patient satisfaction—by taking advantage of seasonal scheduling.

-According to Kate Iovinelli, Senior Director of Quality Outcomes and Process Improvement, seasonal scheduling “allows physicians to make sure they are capturing their target audiences during a particular time of the year that corresponds with preventive care services.”
+According to Kate Iovinelli, Senior Director of Quality Outcomes and Process Improvement at Innovista Health, seasonal scheduling “allows physicians to make sure they are capturing their target audiences during a particular time of the year that corresponds with preventive care services.”

 Nowhere is this concept better illustrated than in the pediatric and adolescent population.